lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/support/support.md

 For a new request, please simply send a new email (without any ticket number).

-!!! hint Please try to find an answer in our wiki.
+!!! hint "Please try to find an answer in this documentation first."